Fermionic Tachyons as a Source of Dark Energy: Dirac and Einstein Equations in FRW Background

 By substituting (\ref{v}) in (\ref{energy and pressure}), we have

-Since we are interested in the case of fermionic-tachyon taking the role of dark energy, $p_f$ must be negative.
+Since we are interested in the case of fermionic tachyon taking the role of dark energy, $p_f$ must be negative.
 Hence we would have $n<\frac{1}{2}$.
-This way, the equation of motion of fermionic tachyon (\ref{FRW eqm}), the Friedman equations (\ref{FRW1} and \ref{FRW2}), the matter conservation equation (\ref{matter cans}), and the evolution equation of non-equilibrium pressure (\ref{evol equ}), form a system of coupled ordinary differential equations.
+This way, the equation of motion of fermionic tachyon (\ref{FRW eqm}), the Friedman equations (\ref{FRW1} and \ref{FRW2}), the matter conservation equation (\ref{matter cans}), form a system of coupled ordinary differential equations.
+In order to obtain the cosmological quantities in terms of red shift, $z=\frac{a_0}{a(t)}-1$ rather than time, we add another equation $\dot{z}=-\left(1+z\right)\frac{\dot{a}}{a}$.
 We shall find solutions to this system of equations for given initial conditions.
 We adjust the clocks in a way that $a(0)=1$, and choose the initial conditions as below\cite{ribas2005fermions}